Last Updated on 4 months by traveldrafts

 If you can, go on an island-hopping cruise in the Azores!
 However, if you can only visit one island, we advise you to visit S. Miguel!
 It’s the biggest and where most of the Azores’ attractions are located.

-#22 Portugal has impressive medieval castles spread all over its territory… A reminder of a much more dangerous past, particularly the wars with the moors and the Spanish kingdoms.
+#22 Portugal boasts impressive medieval castles scattered throughout its territory… A reminder of a much more dangerous past, particularly the wars with the Moors and the Spanish kingdoms.

-#23 Fatima is the religious capital of Portugal and the destination of many pilgrims, mostly Portuguese but lately many foreigners too.
+#23 Fatima is the religious capital of Portugal and the destination of many pilgrims, mostly Portuguese but also increasingly foreigners.
 Similar to the Way of Santiago, pilgrims tend to walk from several regions and countries to the Basilica of Our Lady of the Rosary.

 #24 Besides all the major tourist attractions, Portugal is full of smaller towns and cute villages, which you’ll fall in love with.

-Some of our favorites are Ă“bidos, Caminha, Monsanto, Miranda do Douro, Elvas, Silves, and so on…
+Some of our favorites are Óbidos, Caminha, Monsanto, Miranda do Douro, Elvas, Silves, and so on…

 What To Eat In Portugal

-If you are a meat lover, you should really try it, though be aware that it’s very difficult to find it well made in restaurants.
+If you’re a meat lover, you should really try it, though be aware that it’s tough to find well-made in restaurants.
 If you do, go for it!

-#27 Feijoada Ă transmontana is a bean stew with several types of meat mixed into it.
+#27 Feijoada à transmontana is a bean stew with several types of meat mixed into it.
 It’s a very hearty dish, but it’s delicious!
 However, it may include some parts you usually don’t eat, like pig hocks, knuckles, or ears!
-Traditionally, this was a poor’s people dish.
+Traditionally, this was a poor people’s dish.
 Not anymore!

 #28 On the other hand, the Portuguese are one of the world’s biggest consumers of fish and seafood.
 In Portugal, fish tends to be fresh, flavorful, and reasonably priced.
 It may be served in many ways, but it’s more commonly eaten grilled, boiled, fried, and even in soups.

-Although we suggest you try it cooked in the most straightforward manner: fresh fish directly grilled over a slow fire, seasoned only with lemon and rosemary.
+Although we suggest you try it cooked most straightforwardly: fresh fish directly grilled over a slow fire, seasoned only with lemon and rosemary.
 You’ll enjoy one of the best meals in the country!

 #30 And then there’s Cod Fish (Bacalhau in Portuguese).
 The Portuguese love their Cod Fish!
 It’s said that there are more than 365 ways of eating Cod in Portugal, one for each day of the year!

-Bacalhau Ă BrĂ s (Bras Style Cod) is a combination of onions, chips, olives, parsley, egg, and cod, obviously!
-It’s delicious and our suggestion for you if you start to enjoy Portuguese Cod!
+Bacalhau à Bràs (Bras Style Cod) is a combination of onions, chips, olives, parsley, egg, and cod, obviously!
+It’s delicious, and our suggestion for you is to start enjoying Portuguese Cod!

 #32 Portuguese love their coffee!
 And by coffee, I mean espressos.
 In Portugal, coffee is an espresso…